DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 ## && overlaps ## {#operators_overlaps}

 The && (overlaps) operator checks if the segment has any common points (or common timespan, in the case of Period) with the object in the right of the operator.
-When the object in the right is of spatio-temporal type interpolate is used to find if both the spatial and temporal components interact.
+When the object in the right is of spatio-temporal type interpolation is used to find if both the spatial and temporal components interact.

 For example some of the questions that someone can answer with  @ref operators_overlaps operator are:

-### Find the movement of ships inside the area of Piraeus port at New Year`s eve 2009 (range querie) ###
+### Find the movement of ships inside the area of Piraeus port at New Year`s eve 2009 (range query) ###

-This is range querie base on a rectangular spatio-temporal window.The SQL script that answers this question is listed below:
+This is range query base on a rectangular spatio-temporal window.The SQL script that answers this question is listed below:

 	WITH
 		TO_METERS AS (